Azure-Samples/resource-manager-node-resources-and-groups/README.md

 This sample explains how to manage your
-[resources and resource groups in Azure](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-groups) using the Azure Ruby SDK.
+[resources and resource groups in Azure](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-groups) using the Azure SDK for Node.js.

 **On this page**